isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-darwin-in-cambridge-and-wallace-in-the-malay-archipelago.md

 Darwin’s interests in science became a lifelong passion.
 He read the scientific travel accounts of the great German naturalist Alexander von Humboldt and dreamed of travelling on a scientific tour of his own.

 Darwin became the loyal pupil of John Stevens Henslow, a professor of botany, from whom Darwin learned a great deal about scientific method.
 The two became such good friends that college dons who had not met Darwin referred to him as “the man who walks with Henslow.”[^5] Darwin also studied other branches of natural science in his own time as the university then offered little instruction in science.
 He eventually learned the basics of a wide range of current fields.
 In 1831, he successfully completed his exam to gain his B.A. degree.
-Darwin later recalled, “Upon the whole, the three years I spent at Cambridge were the most joyful of my happy life.”[^6] It was Henslow who would shortly thereafter recommend Darwin for the post of naturalist on HMS <i>Beagle</i> on a voyage around the world.[^7] The Rest, as they say, is history.
+Darwin later recalled, “Upon the whole, the three years I spent at Cambridge were the most joyful of my happy life.”[^6] It was Henslow who would shortly thereafter recommend Darwin for the post of naturalist on HMS <i>Beagle</i> on a voyage around the world.[^7] The rest, as they say, is history.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/darwinandwallace/cambridge_graduate.jpg)
 <div style="background-color: white;">A Cambridge graduate in the 1820s sporting the latest fashion – trousers (instead of knee breeches).</div>